wenwen-dev/2600-wenwenwang/README.md

 The application contains a front-end built by React, and a backend and database built by Node.js(incl.
 Express) and Mongoose.

-## Design

-### MongoDB Schema

-- Food (name, description, cuisine)
-- Restaurant (name, neighborhood, cuisine, has Michelin Star, location on map)
-- Cuisine (name)
+- link:
-- Neighborhood (using a map API)(name, coordinates)

-### UI/API
+- Open the link above to access the program
+- This application is built by using React (frontend), Node and MongoDB (backend).
+It allows users to log and retrieve cuisines and foods, and also get ideas when no idea what to have for dinner.

-- /foods
+- features

-  - GET / [get all food]
-  - GET /cuisine [get foods of a particular cuisine]
+  - Pretty and appetite-boosting UI
-  - POST / [create a new food]
+  - Instant update on page when inputting a new cuisine/food
+  - Filter foods by cuisine so that when user doesn't know what to eat for dinner, they can pick a cuisine and get ideas
+- References: CPSC 2600 lecture lessons, slides, assignments
+- API

-- /restaurants
+  - '/api/v1': main route

-  - GET / [get all restaurants]
+  - '/api/v1/cuisines' GET: get all cuisines
+  - '/api/v1/cuisines' POST: post a cuisine
-  - GET /:restaurant [get all foods of a restaurant, location, cuisine]
+  - '/api/v1/foods' GET: get all foods of a cuisine
-  - GET /:cuisine [get all restaurants of a particular cuisine]
+  - '/api/v1/foods' POST: post a food of a cuisine
-  - GET /:michelin [get all restaurants with Michelin star]

-- /cuisines
-  - GET / [get all cuisines]
+  - response format in JSON
+  - Use these endpoints by interacting with the form in the browser